Looking for a simple way to create a WordPress Mega Menu using Gutenberg?

 You can add exciting transition Submenu transition effects and set the mega menu Alignment.

-The Plus Addons for Gutenberg also comes with a dedicated Mobile Menu Block for Block editor.
+The Plus Blocks for Gutenberg also comes with a dedicated Mobile Menu Block for Block editor.
 This Mobile Menu block helps you create horizontal and vertical mega menus, especially for mobile devices.

 Style Tab of the TP Navigation Block